 Children and travel

-Be sure that your routine vaccines are up-to-date regardless of your travel destination.
+Be sure that your routine vaccines, as per your province or territory, are up-to-date regardless of your travel destination.

-You may be at risk for these vaccine-preventable diseases while travelling in this country.
-Talk to your travel health provider about which ones are right for you.
+You may be at risk for preventable diseases while travelling in this destination.
+Talk to a travel health professional about which medications or vaccines are right for you.

-Yellow fever is a disease caused by the bite of an infected mosquito.
+Yellow fever is a disease caused by a flavivirus from the bite of an infected mosquito.